 Some scholars see this obvious coupling of “trusting-relying-faith kai and/coupled unconditional-love” as further evidence that these 2 NT commandments were indeed part of early Christian katecheo catechism teaching (a) about the completely-different-in-kind New Covenant.
 Read Love Revolution: Rediscovering the Lost Command of Jesus by Gaylord Enns! <Notes> a) katecheo: repetitive instruction of foundational truths: Luke 1:4; Galatians 6:6; 1 Corinthians 14:19; Acts 18:25 – see Teach One Another.

-NT writers often integrally connect “trusting-relying-faith and/coupled uncondition-love” as key characteristics of the Holy Spirit (a) and thus of Christians (b) who have the endwelling Holy Spirit.
-Our trusting-relying-faith is also in God’s unconditional-love for us through Christ (c), rooted and grounded in/by/with Christ’s unconditional-love by Him continuing to dwell within us through trusting-relying-faith (d), Christ’s unconditional-loving-favor-of-grace overflowing to us with [singular] trusting-relying-faith and [singular] unconditional-love that are in/by/with Him (e), a trusting-relying-faith and/coupled unconditional-love that are consequently the definitive aspects of Christian witness (f). <Notes> a) Galatians 5:22 – scholars see “pistis trusting-relying-faith or faithfulness” as only one of the adjective-noun descriptions or facets of “the [singular] fruit of the Spirit being unconditional-love”, b) James 2:5; 1 Peter 1:8; 1 John 3:23, 4:16, 5:1; Revelation 2:19, c) Galatians 2:20, d) Ephesians 3:17, e) 1 Timothy 1:14, f) Ephesians 1:15; Colossians 1:4; 1 Thessalonians 3:6.
+NT writers often integrally connect “trusting-relying-faith and/coupled unconditional-love” as key characteristics of the Holy Spirit (a) and thus of genuine Christians (b) as those who have the indwelling Holy Spirit.
+Our trusting-relying-faith is also in God’s unconditional-love for us through Christ (c), rooted and grounded in/by/with Christ’s unconditional-love by Him continuing to dwell within us through our trusting-relying-faith (d), Christ’s unconditional-loving-favor-of-grace overflowing to us with [singular] trusting-relying-faith and/coupled [singular] unconditional-love that are in/by/with Him (e), a trusting-relying-faith and/coupled unconditional-love that are consequently the definitive aspects of Christian witness/evangelism (f). <Notes> a) Galatians 5:22 – scholars see “pistis trusting-relying-faith or faithfulness” as only one of the adjective-noun descriptions or facets of “the [singular] fruit of the Spirit being unconditional-love”, b) James 2:5; 1 Peter 1:8; 1 John 3:23, 4:16, 5:1; Revelation 2:19, c) Galatians 2:20, d) Ephesians 3:17, e) 1 Timothy 1:14, f) Ephesians 1:15; Colossians 1:4; 1 Thessalonians 3:6.

-Paul proseuchomai conversationally-prays that Philemon’s “sharing/communication of his trusting-relying-faith and/coupled his unconditional-love toward/at Christ and His saints may become effectively powerfully-enabling by the means of the genuine, experiential, relational epignosis knowledge of every good thing that is in you toward-and-reaching Christ” (a).
-In other words, our horizontal fellowship with each other is empowered by our vertical fellowship with God!
-Consequently, trusting-relying-faith and unconditional-love is “the example” to pursue for Christian workers (b), being Paul’s aim in life (c), the aim of his charge against false teachers (d), and the subject of Paul’s greetings (e), blessings (f), kneeling before God (g), and thanksgiving (h). <Notes> a) Philemon 1:5-6, b) 1 Timothy 4:12, 6:11; 2 Timothy 2:22, 3:10, c) 1 Timothy 4:12, 6:11; 2 Timothy 2:22, 3:10, d) 1 Timothy 1:5, e) Titus 3:15; Ephesians 6:23, f) Ephesians 6:23, g) Ephesians 3:17, h) 1 Thessalonians 1:3; 2 Thessalonians 1:3.
+Paul proseuchomai conversationally-prays that Philemon’s “sharing/communication of his trusting-relying-faith and/coupled his unconditional-love toward/at Christ and His saints may become effectively powerfully-enabling by the means of the genuine, experiential, relational epignosis knowledge of every good thing that is in you eis ‘toward-and-reaching the goal/purpose of’ Christ” (a).
+In other words, our horizontal relationship with each other is empowered by our vertical relationship with God!
+Consequently, trusting-relying-faith and/coupled unconditional-love is “the example” to pursue for Christian workers (b), being Paul’s aim in life (c), the aim of his charge against false teachers (d), and the subject of Paul’s greetings (e), blessings (f), kneeling before God (g), and thanksgiving (h). <Notes> a) Philemon 1:5-6, b) 1 Timothy 4:12, 6:11; 2 Timothy 2:22, 3:10, c) 1 Timothy 4:12, 6:11; 2 Timothy 2:22, 3:10, d) 1 Timothy 1:5, e) Titus 3:15; Ephesians 6:23, f) Ephesians 6:23, g) Ephesians 3:17, h) 1 Thessalonians 1:3; 2 Thessalonians 1:3.

 As Christian musicians, it’s imperative to know that the NT wasn’t written in English and that Greek words are much more specific in meaning.
-There are ONLY 2 entole officially-decreed, universally binding commandments in the NT that Jesus preached faithfully as part of the gospel logos message to experience soteria salvation-deliverance-restoration and zoe genuine-life.
+There are ONLY 2 entole officially-decreed, universally binding commandments in the NT that Jesus preached faithfully as part of the gospel logos message to experience soteria salvation’s deliverance-restoration-to-wholeness and zoe genuine-life.
 Period!
-You can’t just look up the English word “command” because there are many other Greek words they have ambiguously translated the same when they don’t mean the same thing at all, which is VERY misleading – see Bible Info.
+You can’t just look up the English word “command” because there are many other Greek words they have ambiguously translated as the same word when they don’t mean the same thing at all, which is VERY misleading – see Bible Info.
 Can you see how so much false doctrine is created?
-“Faith in Christ and Unconditional-love for one another” are so integrated in meaning throughout the NT they are inseparable and even viewed as one!
+“Faith in Christ and/coupled Unconditional-love for one another” are so integrated in meaning throughout the NT they are inseparable and even viewed as one commandment.

-Praise Your Name Lord that NOW all of us can still find You Jesus when we seek You with all of our heart, and even when we don’t know what to say, we can speak in tongues and Your Spirit prays for us, or we can even groan and Your Spirit will intercede for us.
-Thank You for making Your completely-different-in-kind, superior NEW covenant so simple that even little children and the least among us can easily surrender to Your “easy and light-to-carry” Yoke of learning – all we have to do is meno stay-connected to You, the Vine of Christ, “in order to bear much fruit to the Father’s glory!”
+Praise Your Name Lord that NOW all of us can still find You Jesus when we seek You with all of our heart, and even when we don’t know what to say, we can speak in tongues and Your Spirit prays within for us, or we can even groan and Your Spirit will intercede for us.
+Thank You for making Your completely-different-in-kind, superior NEW covenant so simple that even little children and the least among us can easily surrender to Your “custom-fit and light-to-carry” Yoke of learning – all we have to do is meno abide/stay-connected to You, the Vine of Christ, “in order to bear much fruit to the Father’s glory!”
 See A 11-21-2021 Vision about Meno abiding.
-And we do this through “patiently-enduring trusting-relying-faith” in proseuche conversational-prayer or proserchomai drawing-near or prokuneo worship, which really is all the same.
-Now as Your disciples have only 1 entole officially-decreed, universally-binding commandment to “serve others” – “unconditionally-love them just as You did us.”
+And we do this through “patiently-enduring trusting-relying-faith” in proseuche conversational-prayer or proserchomai drawing-near/close-beside or proskuneo worship, which really is all the same.
+Now as Your disciples have only 1 entole officially-decreed, universally-binding commandment to “serve others” – “unconditionally-loving them just as You did us.”
 I just love how You K.I.S.
 (Keep It Simple) us!
 Praise Your name!